top of page

 Day 13 - May 12th - Today we make a full day of enjoying the Jungfrau Experience.
 The experience includes traveling to Europe’s Highest Railway Station at an altitude 6,762 feet called Kleine Scheidegg.
 From here we take the Cogwheel Train to the Summit of the Jungfrau at 11,332 feet where we will have spectacular views of the surrounding mountains and on a clear day can see into Germany and France.
 Looking west you will see the Largest Glacier of Europe, the Aletsch Glacier.
 As one of the Bernese Oberland’s ultimate excursions, the Jungfraujoch is truly an unforgettable experience.
 After taking in the spectacular views we will find some lunch before visiting the Ice Palace with its many ice sculptures to admire.
 There is also a Lindt Swiss Chocolate Heaven and the Alpine Sensation, a moving walkway with images, light and music and a lift that takes you 350 feet further up to the Sphinx Observatory where you can enjoy a 360° view from both the terrace and from the comfort of a building with panoramic windows!
 After a full days outing we return to Grindelwald.
 Dinner and Overnight Grindelwald.
 (B,L,D)

 Day 15 - May 14th - This morning we take a day trip to Basel, a place of exciting contrasts.
 A city with historical buildings next to modern architecture and where a young and dynamic art scene exists alongside world-renowned museums.
 There is cosmopolitan ambience here, lively traditions there and it is a place that must be experienced!
-While here we will join a two-and-a-half hour Rhine Lock Journey taking us along the Rhine shores from Basel to Rheinfelden.
-Two locks at Augst and Birsfelden have to be negotiated on the Swiss as well as the German side.
-Also, the vessel docks at several boat landings: at Kaiseraugst and at the former Roman city Augusta Raurica among others.
-You will be able to find some lunch onboard at one of the restaurants as we make our way along the Rhine.
+While here we will have a guided tour of the city that is situated in the heart of Europe, on both sides of the Rhine River.
+The city is the center of the idyllic border triangle of France, Germany, and Switzerland, nestled between the Swiss Jura, Germany's Black Forest and the Vosges in Alsace.
+Basel boasts a wealth of cultural, historical, leisure, and enjoyment experiences.
+We will follow the traces of a very eventful past, from the tranquil Tinguely Fountain to Cathedral Hill, the town hall, and through the winding streets of the well-preserved old town.
+Then you can find some lunch at of the restaurants along the Rhine.
 On the way home we stop in Solothurn, regarded as the finest Baroque town in Switzerland, where Italian grandeur is combined with French charm and German practicality.
 Our main point of interest will be the Clock Tower which is the city's oldest building and was built at the beginning of the 13th century.
 The bell ringer, wearing a helmet lantern, strikes the bell with a large hammer.
 Beneath the canopy, three symbols (a knight, a king, and a skeleton) represent the meaning of life every hour.
-We then return to Bern where you can find some dinner on your own.
-Overnight Bern.
-(B,L)
+We then make our way back home before dinner.
+Dinner and Overnight Oberhof.
+(B,D)

 Day 17 - May 16th - This morning we return you to the Geneva International Airport for your journey home.
 (B)